Level: 5 | Duration: 3 Years | Start Date: September

-• Level 3 Certificate in Counselling (or relevant subject) and GCSE English Language C or above, (or equivalent).
+• Level 3 in Counselling and GCSE English Language at a minimum of Grade C/ Grade 4 (or equivalent).

-• Successful applicants will need an enhanced satisfactory current DBS and provide two references (one from an academic source).
+• Two references (one from an academic source).

 Course Fee (Per Year): £4,500